Natasha Danielá de Lima McGlynn, Interim Executive Director, nmcglynn@

 Alex Rudolph is the Office Manager.
 Alex is originally from the San Francisco Bay Area and was previously involved in prison reform.
 Alex works out of both the Center City and West/Southwest Philadelphia offices.

 Heather Arias is the Director of Victim Witness Services.
-In this role, she supports co-victims of Homicide navigate through the initial phases of the criminal justice process once an arrest has been made.
-Heather is a student at Temple University majoring in Criminal Justice.
+In this role, she supports co-victims of homicide to navigate through the initial phases of the criminal justice process once an arrest has been made.
+Heather was promoted after serving as AVP’s FMV Preliminary Hearing Coordinator.

 Cait is a Client Access Coordinator.
 In this role, Cait is responsible for providing victim services, intensive case management, grant management, coordinating group opportunities for clients, and building relationships with underserved populations in Philadelphia, such as immigrant and LGBTQ+ communities.
 It wasn’t until accepting her first case management position post-graduation that Cait recognized her passion for providing comprehensive and holistic trauma-informed services to vulnerable populations.
 Cait now has over six-years of experience in the social services field, most recently working with refugees with complex needs and foreign-born survivors of torture.
 Cait was designated as a Certified Trauma Services Specialist through the Association of Traumatic Stress Specialists in 2018.
 Cait earned her Bachelor’s in International Relations from SUNY New Paltz in 2011.